 We set up a plan: tap 20+ individuals from around the company, train them in functional research skills, then send them out as research emissaries.

 We worked with managers across the company to identify individuals that had experience working directly with customers, excellent professional skills, and an interest in broadening their skillset.

 Next, we trained the volunteers in some basic skills necessary for research; active listening, facilitation, and the mechanics of contextual inquiry.
-They took on the skills through classroom-style lessons with role play exercises and multiple walk throughs of the research script in order to get the requisite practice necessary to be effective in the field.
+They took on the skills through role play exercises and multiple walk throughs of the research script in order to get the requisite practice necessary to be effective in the field.

-With a script in hand and meetings scheduled in Southern California, Northern California, the research fellows set out to meet with dozens of home improvement contractors.
-Information, once compiled, returned back to the office where I compiled and analyzed the findings.
+With a script in hand and meetings scheduled in California and Florida, the research fellows set out to meet with dozens of home improvement contractors.

 - Implementation Management: Liza Romaine

 - Research Leadership: David Panarelli